flickerfly/builder_flickerfly.github.io/content/hyper-modern_bash.md

 Modern development practice encourage the use of "Unit Testing".
 This concept has the goal of writing tests that exercise each of your lines of bash.

 ## Code Coverage

+Code coverage is a great way to quickly get a metric of the quality of your code. [kcov](https://github.com/SimonKagstrom/kcov) will help identify which lines of your code have a test running against them and identify the total percentage of your code that is tested with each build.
+This can help target where your code is insufficiently tested and bugs are likely to crop up despite your unit tests.

+## Inline Documentation

+### What to Document
+Generally speaking, code should speak for itself regarding what it does, but sometimes why we do something in a specific way, especially one that seems awkward and round-about, may be an important thing to record.
+Sometimes, things just aren't as simple as they appear and we may save ourselves the hour of spinning our wheels if we just write a sentence about it.

+Therefore, generally speaking, don't write comemnts for the sake of writing comments.
+If the code says the same thing, your redundancy doesn't provide any help.
+If you think about the next person looking at this code with the skill you had before you wrote it and they're likely to be confused for any reason then that's a point to write a comment.
+Often this has to do with why you accomplished the task in the specific way you did.
+Also, having some basic details about the script at the top can be a helpful way to give a reader context.

+### Auto Documentation

+As your collection of scripts grows into something bigger, it can become helpful to formalize the documentation a bit.
+If each script places information about itself in the same place and the same way it becomes more approachable and faster to discover what is going on.
+Also, generally speaking, documentation that lives with the code tends to be somewhat easier to maintain.
+The ones making the changes are more likely to find new info.

+Also, by standardizing your documentation in the scripts you open up opportunity for automation and publishing that documentation. [`shdoc`](https://github.com/reconquest/shdoc) provides a very simply way to generate Markdown documentation from your documents.
+You create a simple comment block with certain tagged keywords that identify information about the function that follows.

+These tagged comments would include a simple `# @description`, `# @arg`, `# @example` or `# @exitcode` note.
+These are very readable in the code, but also can be turned into Markdown documents that are easily created as part of the publish process.
+It is very likely that your git server already displays Markdown documents nicely.

+### Usage Hints (-h)

+We're all familiar with the -h option.
+This is real handy for anyone using your script and the simplest way to get some quick exposure to the scripts basic use.
+It can be as simple as right at the top checking for `-h` as an argument in `$@` and dumping out a `usage()` function or a more complex `getopts` based workflow, but general convention encourages a function called `usage()` to be what is output when your users request help.

+## Development Environment

+A formalize development environment can help get someone up and running quickly by reducing the work of getting dependencies resolved for each part of the process.
+Especially when you have setup many of these tools for maintaining code quality, it can become a problem to keep everyone properly equipped for code management.

+One of the easiest ways to manage this is  through the use of Docker containers.
+You can publish your various test tools as separate Docker containers that the person developing can run to check the various aspects of your code.
+These containers then also become a foundation for your continuous integration pipeline, a natural expansion of your development environment.

+## Continuous Integration

+As all these quality improvements come into place, it can become daunting to actually make use of all these tools.
+This is where pipelines come into play.
+A continuous integration pipeline can be triggered on each new commit to run all your tools and complain if any problems arise.
+If problems don't arise, you can automatically merge the changes into your `main` code branch with confidence that your code is going to work.